 Athletes from Ireland, the UK, Europe and overseas arrive in Derry/Londonderry each year to compete over a stunning 26.2-mile course in the historic Walled City.

-This year’s competitors will be sporting newly branded attire designed and manufactured at O’Neills’ state-of-the art production facility in Strabane.
+This year’s competitors will be sporting newly branded attire manufactured at O’Neills’ state-of-the art production facility in Strabane.